Elder O. B. Mink

 it is which turns brotherly converse into vain janglings, and begets alienation

 of affection.
-The malady is all the more grievous when the sheep are in the
+The malady is all the more grievous when the sheep are in

-the Lord and His church have diminished, and when strife comes in, godly
+for the Lord and His church have diminished, and when strife comes in, godly

 edifying goes out.
 What a strange distemper it is that makes church brothers